 2.1.2) Place a beam damper in front of the detector (an avalanche photodiode and an autocorrelator).

-2.1.3) Apply a laser beam (Ar–Kr ion laser,  = 514.5 nm, 200 mW, continuous wave) to the sample through an objective lens (×10).
-A portion of the reflected light goes through a launch mirror of the microscope and is observed by a CCD camera mounted at the side port of the microscope (Figure 1(a)).
+2.1.3) Apply a laser beam (solid-state laser,  = 488 nm, 30 mW, continuous wave) to the sample through an objective lens (×10).
+A portion of the reflected light goes through a launch mirror of the microscope and is observed by a CCD camera mounted at the side port of the microscope (Figure 1).

-2.1.4) Adjust the direction of the laser beam by using two mirrors before the microscope (Figure 1(b), mirror A and B).

-2.1.4.1) First, tilt one mirror mount to move the focal point.
-In this step, the laser beam is not vertically introduced into the objective lens.

-2.1.4.2) Then, tilt the other mirror mount to vertically direct the laser to the objective lens.
-When the laser is vertically introduced into the objective lens, the position of the reflected image remains unaffected even with varying the height of the objective lens.

-2.1.4.3) While performing these procedures, place the position of the focal point at the center of the objective lens (i.e., at the center of the observed image recorded by the CCD camera).

-2.1.5) Adjust the height of objective lens to set the focal point at the sample suspension by shifting the height of objective lens from low-to-high position.
+2.1.4) Adjust the height of objective lens to set the focal point at the sample suspension by shifting the height of objective lens from low-to-high position.
 During this procedure, the reflected image is focused three times: at the surface of the cover glass, at the interface between the cover glass and the sample, and at the interface between the sample and the hole-slide glass.
 Set the focal point between the second and the third points.

-2.1.6) Attenuate the scattered light intensity by inserting a neutral density filter(s) to protect the detector from overcurrent.
-Typically, two filters with optical densities of 1.0 and 2.0 are inserted.
+2.1.5) Attenuate the scattered light intensity by changing the laser power.

-2.1.7) Introduce the scattered light into the detector by removing the beam damper in front of the detector.
+2.1.6) Introduce the scattered light into the detector by removing the beam damper in front of the detector.
 This unit measures the time correlation of light intensity.

-2.1.8) Set a pinhole (φ = 50 μm) between the microscope and the detector to achieve the confocal effect.
+2.1.7) Set a pinhole (φ = 50 μm) between the microscope and the detector to achieve the confocal effect.
 Adjust the position of the pinhole to maximize the light intensity at the detector.
-If necessary, remove the neutral density filter(s).

-2.1.9) Measure the time correlation function of scattered light intensity for 30 s by initiating the operation of the correlator via a computer.
+2.1.8) Measure the time correlation function of scattered light intensity for 30 s by initiating the operation of the correlator via a computer.
 The measured correlation function is often expressed as g2t-1, where t is the correlation time4, g2t=I0ItT/ItT2.
 Here, It is the scattered light intensity at the time t and ⋯T is time averaging.
 Approximately, the decay time will be 0.1 ms.